 Create SLOs

 Service level objectives (SLOs) define the performance targets your services must meet to deliver a positive user experience.
-In this SLO creation tutorial, youβll learn how to set up Service level objectives on the Nobl9 platform, whether youβre monitoring user journeys, internal services, or infrastructure components.
+In this SLO creation tutorial, youβll learn how to set up service level objectives on the Nobl9 platform, whether youβre monitoring user journeys, internal services, or infrastructure components.
 Tailor your Nobl9 SLO setup by defining performance targets that meet your specific requirements.

 You can use SLI Analyzer before creating an SLO to assess metrics from your data source.
 Experiment with different targets and view how error budgets change to identify the acceptable performance level.
 This data-driven approach ensures that your SLO created from the analysis is grounded in real metrics.